RobertLRollins/project-landing-page/README.md

 # Project-Landing-Page
 For this project I’ll be creating an entire web page from a design provided for me by The Odin Project.
+I will be altering the design to make the project my own.